codefellows/seattle-code-301n24/curriculum/class-06/lab/README.md

 For every lab in this module, you will have a new partner.
 You and your new partner(s) will spend the first 45 minutes reviewing each other's code from the previous lab and planning out an approach to this lab's work on a whiteboard.

-1. Draw the web request-response cycle for the task at hand (about 15 minutes).
-   1. Document the data flow: identify inputs and outputs for each part of the cycle.
-   1. Outline the functions that support this data flow.
-   1. Be sure to include these drawings in your README.md.
 1. Do a formal code review of each person's code (15 minutes each).
-   1. Open your partner's GitHub Pull Request on your laptop.
+   1. Open your partner's GitHub pull request on your laptop.
    1. Identify an area in the code that:
       1. you don't understand
       1. or seams overly complex